Walker Morris teams up with Heart Research UK to launch exciting fundraising challenge – ‘anonymous heART’

-The anonymous heART project will see some of the biggest names across entertainment, politics and the arts, such as Nicola Sturgeon, Nick Cave, Jo Brand and Ralph Steadman, create unique, original pieces of artwork to be auctioned on eBay between Friday 2 November and Sunday 11 November.
+The anonymous heART project 2021, now in its 4th year, will see some of the biggest names across entertainment and the arts, such as Heart Research UK Patrons Robert Smith (The Cure) and Christopher Kane, Ashley Jackson and Ralph Steadman create unique A5 pieces of artwork.
+These unique piece of art will then be auctioned on eBay between the 22 and 31 of October 2021.

 The twist?
-All bids will be blind.
-Though the list of artists will be available to all bidders, the artist of each individual piece will be kept anonymous, only being revealed after the auction is over.
+Though the list of all artists will be available to bidders, the artist of each individual piece will be anonymous.
+It will only be revealed once the auction is over.
+Could you bag yourself an original masterpiece for a bargain price?

 ‘Framing the landscape’ with Ashley Jackson